Symmetry protected topological phases under decoherence: Strange Correlators

 where $l$ is an open string connecting two vertices $v$ and $v'$.
 Since $B_p = 1$ for both $\ket{\Psi}$ and $\ket{\Omega}$, the RHS is independent of the choice of $l$.
 Similarly, for any closed loop $\gamma = \rd \cA$, where $\cA$ is the region enclosed by the loop $\gamma$,

 Accordingly, the type-II strange correlators would simply be $C_A^\textrm{II} = C_B^\textrm{II} = 1$.

 Interestingly, under decoherence, $C_A$ and $C_B$ exhibit a qualitative difference.
-For example, consider the decoherence of $G_B = \mathbb{Z}_2^\textrm{(1)}$ symmetry by the noise channel in \eqnref{eq:noise_basic} for edge qubits, i.e., $\rho_\spt^D = \cE_B[\rho_\spt]$.
-It is convenient to define the projection operator $\cP$ for vertex and edge qubits as the following:
+For example, consider the noise channel $\cE_B$ of the form in \eqnref{eq:noise_basic} acting on edge qubits, which is weakly symmetric in $G_B = \mathbb{Z}_2^\textrm{(1)}$.
+To facilitate the calculation of strange correlators, it is convenient to define the projection operator $\cP$ for vertex and edge qubits as the following:

 Then, the trivial state density matrix is given by the product of two projectors, $\rho_0 = \cP_0^v \otimes \cP_0^e$.
 Using this,